 You can visit the Docker hello-world github page to learn more about how this hello-world dockerfile has been written.

-The hello-world docker image supports various architecture like amd64,arm32v7,arm32v5 arm64v8, windows-amd64, etc. The hello-world github page has a dockerfile for all the supported architecture.
+The hello-world docker image supports various architectures like amd64,arm32v7,arm32v5 arm64v8, windows-amd64, etc. The hello-world github page has a dockerfile for all the supported architecture.

 Docker hello-world windows